Basketball winning streaks: Girls' basketball

 The Baskin High School women's basketball team holds the record for longest winning streak in organized sports.
 The Lady Rams won 218 consecutive games from 1948 to 1953—a span of six years.
 Once the streak was broken, another 71 game streak continued.
 In the span of ten years, the Lady Rams led by Hall of Fame coach, Edna "Tiny" Tarbutton, would go 315 and 2 with 9 state titles and an average winning margin of more than 30 points.
 In 1993, Tarbutton was inducted into the Louisiana Sports Hall of Fame located in Natchitoches.

 NBA streaks

 Los Angeles Lakers – 33 games

 The 1971–72 Los Angeles Lakers won 33 consecutive games without a loss, the longest undefeated streak in NBA history.

 This streak was challenged by the 2012–2013 Miami Heat, who won 27 games in a row before losing to the Chicago Bulls, and by the 2015–2016 Golden State Warriors' 28-game win streak (including 4 from the previous season), which ended with a loss to the Milwaukee Bucks.

+NBA G League – 18 games

+During the 2007–08 season, the Idaho Stampede set an NBA G League record (then branded as the NBA D-League) with 18 consecutive wins between December 18, 2007 & February 7, 2008.